koor-tech/koor/Documentation/CRDs/Cluster/ceph-cluster-crd.md

     * `urlPrefix`: Allows to serve the dashboard under a subpath (useful when you are accessing the dashboard via a reverse proxy)
     * `port`: Allows to change the default port where the dashboard is served
     * `ssl`: Whether to serve the dashboard via SSL, ignored on Ceph versions older than `13.2.2`
+    * `sso`: Dashboard SSO configuration (only supports `SAML2`)
+        * `enabled`: Default is `false`.
+Whether to enable the dashboard SSO setup.
+        * `baseURL`: Base URL where the Ceph Dashboard is exposed via an Ingress or other type of Service.
+        * `idpMetadataUrl`: URL to IDP Metadata.
+        * `users`: List of users to be created with a respective [Ceph dashboard system role](https://docs.ceph.com/en/latest/mgr/dashboard/#user-roles-and-permissions).
+            * `username`: Name of the user created.
+            * `roles`: List of roles.
+Respective roles of the user which is needed for the same.
+        * `idpAttributes`: IDP Attributes that are used by the dashboard to get certain info about them during login.
+            * `username`: It should be used to get the username from the authentication response.
+Defaults to `uid`.
+        * `entityID`: To be used when more than one entity id exists on the IDP metadata
 * `monitoring`: Settings for monitoring Ceph using Prometheus.
 To enable monitoring on your cluster see the [monitoring guide](../../Storage-Configuration/Monitoring/ceph-monitoring.md#prometheus-alerts).
     * `enabled`: Whether to enable prometheus based monitoring for this cluster
     * `externalMgrEndpoints`: external cluster manager endpoints